webern/kslice/readme.md

   * `master` [![CircleCI](https://circleci.com/gh/webern/kslice/tree/master.svg?style=svg)](https://circleci.com/gh/webern/kslice/tree/master)
   * `develop` [![CircleCI](https://circleci.com/gh/webern/kslice/tree/develop.svg?style=svg)](https://circleci.com/gh/webern/kslice/tree/develop)

-## Requirements
+## Description

+`kslice` is a command line utility for extracting i-frames (also known as key frames) from video and normalizing them (by grayscale pixel averaging) to a grid of, e.g. 32x32, 64x64, etc. This is the format often used as input into neural nets and other classification algorithms.

-Given a video file and dimensions (e.g. 32x32, 64x64, 128x128), extract keyframes from the video, convert the frame into grayscale, split each frame into a grid of said dimensions, calculate median value of all the pixels of each cell of the grid and write the values to a CSV file together with the timestamp of the frame.
+Given a video file and dimensions (e.g. 32x32, 64x64, 128x128), `kslice` extracts i-frames from the video, convert the frame into grayscale, split each frame into a grid of said dimensions, calculate median value of all the pixels of each cell of the grid and write the values to a CSV file together with the timestamp of the frame.

+Each i-frame is then output as a csv row where the first position is the timestamp (in seconds) and the rest of the row represents the pixels of the grid (0 - 255, 8-bit grayscale).

+For example: if a frame timestamp (in seconds) is 3.14 and the dimensions are 3x3, an example line might look like:

+`3.14,42,255,9,13,67,0,27,33,123  // timestamp + 9 values (3x3)`

+The output will have a line like this for each i-frame.

+#### Usage

+The `kslice` command takes 5 parameters:

+  * `--help` a flag to displace the help info.
+  * `--input` the video file to process.
+  * `--optput` the csv file to write.
+Optional: when omitted the csv data will be written to stdout.
+  * `--x-size` the size of the output grid's x dimension.
+Optional: defaults to 32.
+  * `--y-size` the size of the output grid's y dimension.
+Optional: defaults to 32.

+So an example call looks like this:

+`kslice --input="./path/my.mp4" --output="data.csv" --x-size=20 --y-size=20`

+#### Dependencies

+  * `kslice` makes an external system call to `ffprobe`, so you must have this installed and visible in your `$PATH`.
+  * `kslice` links to OpenCV at runtime.

 ##### Example:

-If a frame timestamp (in seconds) is 3.14 and the dimensions are 3x3 an example line might look like:

-`    3.14,42,255,9,13,67,0,27,33,123  // timestamp + 9 values (3x3)`

 Answer should be posted in a git repo.